Traveling With Your Rescued or Adopted Animal

 2) Get a Health Certificate & Acclimation Letter from a PR Vet within 10 days of the flight.
 Young animals, Get them a BORDETELLA vaccination too

 You will need to put the breed of the animal on the voucher, as mentioned above this is CRITICALLY IMPORTANT.
 Make sure it matches the breed you tell the airlines when booking.
-Keep in mind the airlines are not Vets so they will not normally challenge the breed the Vet puts on the travel voucher/certificate.
-‘Lab Mix’ or “Alano Espanol mix” are excellent choices for many of the mixed street dogs found in Puerto Rico.
 If you need a local Vet referal please see our Vets page.

 What you need when you go to the Vet for a Travel Certificate – The Contact information for the person doing Airline check in, The Contact information for the person doing Airline pickup, Rabies Certificate (you will need for the Airlines).
 Contact information = ID information + phone numbers

 The normal temperature range that the Travel/Health Certificate has listed is too narrow for AMERICAN AIRLINES during certain times of year – you should ask your Airlines and your Vet about extending the temperatures allowed to travel *even if you don’t think temps will be an issue* ..
 “Better Safe Than Sorry your Rescue Can’t Fly”.
 Note: UNITED AIRLINES, puts Cargo animals in temperature controlled areas.
-They charge more, say $100 to $200 depending, but we recommend United Airlines over American Airlines for only that reason.
-American gives much greater discounts to Animal Rescue groups so if you can not cover the difference in cost, you will need to use American Airlines.
+They charge more, say $100 to $200 depending, but we recommend United Airlines over American Airlines for that reason.

 NOTE: Animals with active symptoms (cough, itch, etc.) or still finishing meds may still ‘pass’ and receive a Travel Certificate from a Vet *BUT* because travel can be a stress on an animal, and bring their immune system down, they could end up sicker after the flight.
 This is a risk worth taking some times when an animal has no home.
 But this is something you should be aware of.
 Always ask the Vet for their opinion.
 And if there is somewhere the animal can stay to gain perfect health before flying, that is always preferred.
 Ask for hard-copies of all the Animals Medical records indicating all services rendered so adoptive family can continue where we left off in PR.
 You can tape papers to the crate or give to person traveling in cabin with the animal.
 In our experience, the airlines don’t like animals to take meds in the crates, and if you mention it, it can be a red flag and cause an animal not to travel.
 If you can USPS the meds to the other end that might be best.
 Meds are typically cheaper in PR.